serverpod/relic/doc/site/docs/02-core-concepts/06-body.md

 ### Length in HTTP context

 You can quickly determine whether a request includes a body, which helps you make early decisions in handlers and return helpful errors for missing input.
-This check avoids unnecessary reads when there is nothing to read:
+This check avoids unnecessary reads when there is nothing to read.

 ```dart
 if (request.isEmpty) {